WajeehAlamoudi/custom-CNN-model/README.md

 Move Images into Validation

 Move 1k images from train/cats to valid/cats.

 Move 1k images from train/dogs to valid/dogs.

-renaming the folder names (optinal).
+Renaming the folder names (optinal).
 - Run the Notebook:

 Debugging lines added to ease the further error resolving.